mennchen22/udacity_advanced_laneline_finding/writeup_template.md

 ### Discussion

-The pipeline can detect lane lines in good lighting conditions.
-To avoid losing the lane in different lighting szenarios within a single image stream, the binary image thresholds should be more flexible.
-Maybe a rough lane type detection can choose from a preset of filters to calculate with the best binary thresholds for different lighting conditions.

-At least the last lane lines will be used to speed up the process, but the parameters have to be adjusted more to match with real road curvatures.
-Testing is needed.
-Additionally, more edge cases can be implemented to detect road loss and restart the pipeline.
+The pipeline could store more information from previous lane detection to search the lane if the parameters dose not fit real world scenarios.
+Within the binary image transformation more edge cases could be filtered, like noise, reflections and objects within the image, blocking the lane.